DavesCodeMusings/unifi-opnsense/docs/index.md

 _Figure 2: Another fabulous LibreOffice diagram, this time showing network traffic flow between firewall interfaces._

 ## Setup Details
-To go deeper than what's shown in the diagrams, I've created a couple documents that detail the how and why.
+To go deeper than what's shown in the diagrams, I've created a couple documents to detail the how and why.

 [IoT VLAN](iot.md) -- The first challenge I ran into was creating a separate network for Internet of Things (IoT) devices when my firewall only has two physical ethernet ports.
 The short answer is VLANs.
 For the details, see the guide.